trellisfw/trellisfw-docs/README.md

 signature came from a trusted authority in order to determine trust by checking if the public key in the signature is from a trusted authority.

-fPAD uses the [https://jwt.io](JSON Web Token standard) to represent the signature.
+fPAD uses the [JSON Web Token standard](https://jwt.io) to represent the signature.
 The process for generating the signature is relatively straighforward, and example code which does this can be found in [https://github.com/fpad/fpad-audit-sign-verify](https://github.com/fpad/fpad-audit-sign-verify).